Lemon rice is one of the most common dishes in South India. It's usually eaten alone or with raita, yogurt, chutney or Kosambari (a type of salad).

 You can easily throw together if you are in a hurry as it can be made with leftover rice.
 Add some poppadums on the side for a simple yet tasty meal.

 - 1 teaspoon coriander seeds

-- 2 tablespoons vegetable, canola or sunflower cooking oil
+- 2 tablespoons vegetable oil (or canola or sunflower cooking oil)

 - 1 teaspoon mustard seeds